andy-9/learning/Git/git.md

 ## Branches

 Git repositories use branches to isolate work when needed.
 It's common practice when working on a project or with others on a project to create a **branch** to keep your changes in until they are ready.
-This way you can do your work while the main, commonly named 'master', branch stays stable.
-When your branch is ready, you merge it back into 'master'.
+This way you can do your work while the main, commonly named 'main', branch stays stable.
+When your branch is ready, you merge it back into 'main'.

 GitHub will automatically serve and host static website files in branches named 'gh-pages'.
 Since the project you forked creates a website, its main branch is 'gh-pages' instead of 'master'.
 All sites like this can be found using this pattern for the URL:
 ```
 http://githubusername.github.io/repositoryname
 ```

+HEAD is a pointer to the local branch you're currently on.

 See branches:
 ```